samirelanduk/penumbra/docs/tech-spec.md

 2. The user is asked for the password for the file they have just opened.
 3. A blank `document` object is initialised.
 4. The bytestring is decrypted into a `document` object (the reverse of the above) and the two `document` objects merged.
-5. The `document` is updated with password and file handles.
+5. The `document` is updated with password and file handles, and the copy of the editor's nodes is removed.
 6. The `editor` object's `onChange` method is called with the new nodes in the `document`'s `slate` attribute (as the text editor doesn't re-render just because `document` changes).